Galacterzz/Online-Notes/README.md

-# Online-Notes
+# Personal Portfolio website
-This repo will contain my notes on varies concepts which i learn in my life as an aspiring data scientist
+This would be a jekyll website which will show my experience, projects and blogs on my website using github pages.